krzkro4122/system-calculator/README.md

 # JavaCalculator
-A simple version of a system calculator
+A simpler version of the system calculator

 GUI: Swing